ArgonBoron23/ProgrammingDoneRight/control/pid_control.rst

 Which ones to use
 -----------------
+Feedforward control is necessary on all but the absolute simplest of systems.
+It's incredibly difficult to get a good response without a feedforward calculation.

 P control is best used on slow moving parts that aren't subject to overshooting, or parts of the robot that don't need complete accuracy.
 Turning to a certain degree, for example, can be done with just P in some cases (but not all).

 The most common control loop is PI.
 It combines simple P control with the fine tuning feature of an Integral gain.
 This is teams are most likely to use.